 And there are several great movie adaptations of her work too – the Keira Knightly Pride and Prejudice is gorgeous, the Gwyneth Paltrow Emma is perfect – but the movie version of Sense and Sensibility with Emma Thompson and Kate Winston is one of the best.

 Wuthering Heights by Charlotte Bronte

-This book set in England is well-known and loved for a reason – it’s a banger.
+This is one of my favorite books set in England, and it’s well-known and loved for a reason – it’s a banger.
 13-year-old-me was enthralled with this tale of obsessive, destructive love on the moors in the north of England, and mid-30s me still adores it.
 Heathcliff is hot, guys, even if he does insane things like trying to climb into his lover’s coffin.